habitat-sh/on-prem-builder/docs-chef-io/content/packages/bootstrap_core_packages.md

 +++
-title = "Bootstrap Core Packages"
+title = "Bootstrap core Habitat packages"

 [menu]
   [menu.habitat]
-    title = "Bootstrap Core Packages"
+    title = "Bootstrap core packages"
     identifier = "habitat/builder/on-prem/Bootstrap Core Packages"
     parent = "habitat/builder/on-prem"
     weight = 20
 +++

-When you first deploy Chef Habitat Builder, it doesn't have any packages pre-installed.
+When you first deploy Chef Habitat Builder, it doesn't include any pre-installed packages.
-This page documents how to bootstrap Builder with packages from [Chef's public Habitat Builder.](https://bldr.habitat.sh).
+This page explains how to bootstrap Builder with packages from [Chef's public Habitat Builder](https://bldr.habitat.sh).

 ## Generate a personal access token

-You'll need a personal access token in your on-prem Habitat Builder instance to bootstrap the `core` packages and authenticate with the `hab` client.
+You need a personal access token in your on-prem Habitat Builder instance to bootstrap the `core` packages and authenticate with the `hab` client.

-If you don't already have one, generate a personal access token:
+If you don't already have a token, generate one:

-1. In the top right corner your on-prem Habitat Builder site, select your Gravatar icon and then select **Profile**.
+1. In the top right corner of your on-prem Habitat Builder site, select your Gravatar icon, then select **Profile**.

-1. This takes you to a page where you can generate your access token.
-Make sure to save it securely.
+1. On the profile page, generate your access token and save it securely.

 ## Add a license key